-Trabon Group provides an array of options for customizing your restaurant’s laminated menus.
-Servicing over 70+ national restaurant brands, Trabon Group maintains a vast experience and detailed knowledge when it comes to producing durable, laminated menus.
+Trabon Group provides an array of options for custom, high quality laminated menus.
+Servicing over 70+ national restaurant brands, Trabon Group maintains a vast experience and detailed knowledge when it comes to producing durable, laminated, professional menus.

-Lamination will ensure your printed menus last longer in a harsh restaurant environment.
-Menus are often exposed to food, liquids, bacteria and other elements that will deteriorate the menu quickly if not addressed.
+Laminated menus will ensure your printed menus last longer in a harsh restaurant environment.
+Print menus are often exposed to food, liquids, bacteria and other elements that will deteriorate the menu quickly if not addressed.
 Laminated menus provide a protective covering that extends the life of the menu.
-The lamination can be cleaned with certain anti-bacterial chemicals, allowing the menu to be safely re-used day in and day out.
+The lamination menu can be cleaned with certain anti-bacterial chemicals, allowing the menu to be safely re-used day in and day out.
+They are easy to clean and durable, increasing the lifespan in restaurant.

-Trabon Group provides two primary types of laminated menus: edge seal laminated menus and flush cut laminated menus.
+Trabon Group provides two primary types of custom, laminated menus: edge seal lamination and flush cut lamination.

 Edge Seal Laminated Menus